 Collaborate with staff in other programs, projects, and multi-disciplinary teams; attend required meetings.

 Represent Placer County at state and local meetings.

 Coordinate CCS with other County, private, and community agencies and organizations serving disabled children.

 Build and maintain positive working relationships with co-workers, other County employees, and the public using principles of good customer service.

 Work is typically performed in an indoor office and medical treatment environment with controlled temperature conditions.
 Position may require travel to and from other locations in a variety of outdoor weather conditions.

 Any combination of experience and training that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be:

-Possession of a current license as a Physical Therapist issued by the State of California Physical Therapy Board or current license as an Occupational Therapist issued by State of California Board of Occupational Therapy.
+Possession of a current valid license as a Physical Therapist issued by the Physical Therapy Board of California, or registration with the National Board for Certification in Occupational Therapy, Inc. and a current valid license as an Occupational Therapist issued by the California Board of Occupational Therapy.

 KNOWLEDGE, SKILLS, AND ABILITIES